hbctraining/scRNA-seq/lessons/01_intro_to_scRNA-seq.md

 ## Learning Objectives:

-* Understand the general steps leading to generation of the count matrix
+* An introduction to single-cell RNA-seq

 # Single-cell RNA-seq